 During a parent-teacher conference, I was told that Bobby came home from school one day, very excited because he had a story to tell his parents.
 He said, “Mrs. McKinney was really disappointed today.
 She had to put a kid in a chair ‘cuz he was bad.”
 His mother responded, “Oh, that’s a shame.
 Who was the kid?”
 At this point, Bobby’s shoulders drooped and he stared at the floor as he muttered “me.”

 All the children were sitting, ready for the start of a new school day, when I asked, “Did you all get lots of sleep last night so that you won’t be tired today?”
 Pauline responded, “I didn’t need to – know why?
 ‘Cause I’m always full of fun and excitement.
 I don’t ever get tired – only sometimes my feet get hot.”

-The children love to make up songs, and because I never limited sharing, if a child had nothing to share but wanted to get up in front of the class, he or she might just create a song on the spot.
-Carla sang, ”Along came Cinderella, and she fell over a barrel and she fell in the water and a shark ate her and she was scared and her mommie missed her.”
+The children loved to make up songs, and because I never limited sharing, if a child had nothing to share but wanted to get up in front of the class, he or she might just create a song on the spot.
+Carla sang, ”Along came Cinderella, and she fell over a barrel and she fell in the water and a shark ate her and she was scared and her mommy missed her.”
 And then there was Randy.
 He was the king of made-up songs.
 I could almost see the wheels grinding in his head as he’d look around the room and incorporate whatever he saw into the lyrics.
 I shared this with my family, so now any time we hear a song that rambles and hasn’t much of a tune, we call it a “Randy song.”

 During a duck-and-cover alert, after they’d been under the tables for a while, Mark asked, “Where’s Mrs. McKinney?”
 Pauline said, “I know!
-She’s over hiding inside of her dress.”
+She’s over there, hiding inside of her dress.”